 Vulvar cancer is the 4th most common gynecologic cancer in the US; it accounts for 5% of cancers of the female genital tract.
-Vulvar cancer caused an estimated 5950 new cases and 1110 deaths in 2016.
+In the US, vulvar cancer will cause an estimated 6120 new cases and 1350 deaths in 2020.

 Average age at diagnosis is about 70, and incidence increases with age.
 Incidence of vulvar cancer appears to be increasing in young women.

 About 90% of vulvar cancers are squamous cell carcinomas; about 5% are melanomas.
 Others include adenocarcinomas and transitional cell, adenoid cystic, and adenosquamous carcinomas; all may originate in Bartholin glands.
 Sarcomas and basal cell carcinomas with underlying adenocarcinoma also occur.

 Vulvar cancer may spread as follows:

 Most patients with vulvar cancer present with a palpable vulvar lesion, frequently noticed by the woman or by a clinician during pelvic examination.
 Women often have a long history of pruritus.
 They may not present until cancer is advanced.
 The lesion may become necrotic or ulcerated, sometimes resulting in bleeding or a watery vaginal discharge.
 Melanomas may appear bluish black, pigmented, or papillary.